ImperialCollegeLondon/porefoam/src/script/README.md

 Convert all `All*` bash script into makefile script (?).

-Make use of cmake more, for portability reasons.
-Explore possibly of having two versions: gnu makefile script and a Cmakelists.txt script.
+Make use of cmake more, for cross-platformt portability.
+Explore possibly of having two make versions: gnu makefile script and a Cmakelists.txt.

 ---------